robertjchristian/MRC/MRC40.md

 - the claim lock period can be set by the user or administrator (for non-automatic groups) at any time;
 - the claim lock period cannot be decreased;
 - the claim lock period can be increased.
 At the time of the transaction, the new multiplier will be applied.

-## Relation to Compute
-1. Staked MOR can inform the likelihood of the Compute provider being selected.
-Weight in Compute Provider Repution.
-2. Stake MOR can inform the maximum reward a Compute Provider can earn.
-So for example if 100 MOR are Staked for 1 Year, then the most the Compute Provider can earn is 100 MOR during 1 year of providing Compute.

 ## Changes to Smart Contracts
 The Distribution contract and related interfaces will change.
 Updates to the smart contract on the network will need to be made.